hantsy/hantsy.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Hantsy, a passionate independent freelancer from China.
-I have over 18 years of experience in software engineering and focused on Java EE/Jakarta EE and Spring ecosystem.
+I have 20-year experience in software engineering, and I am mainly focusing on Java EE/Jakarta EE and Spring ecosystem.

 I am also a blogger, twitter, and open-source contributor.
 In the past 2020, I have contributed over 100k lines of open-source codes via Github.